Counseling and Testing

 - Consent to Release Information

-At the beginning of each semester, the Office of Counseling and Testing will write a faculty notification letter and will address it to each of the student’s professors.
-The letter verifies registration with the office and lists the accommodations a student is eligible to receive.
+At the beginning of each term, the OCT will write an accommodations notification memo addressed to each of the student’s professors.
+This letter verifies registration with the OCT and lists the accommodations the student is eligible to receive.

-If the student does not provide timely notice, the professor is not obligated to provide the accommodation.
+If the student does not provide timely notice, the professor may assume that the student is not wishing to utilize accommodations for a particular test, and they are not obligated to provide the accommodation.

 Types of Accommodations